Sparronator9999/YAMDCC/README.md

 - **Bug Fixes/Improvements:** Describe the changes you made and why they are important or useful.
 - ~~**New Config:**~~ Not currently accepting new configs.
+Wait for the config generation feature to be finished.

 ## FAQ

 ### What versions of Windows do you support?

-Windows 10 and 11, both 64-bit and 32-bit (for Windows 10, but you should really be using a 64-bit OS in 2024).
+Windows 10 and 11 (64-bit).

+32-bit Windows 10 should also work, but you really should be using 64-bit Windows when possible in 2024.

 Older versions of Windows that support .NET Framework 4.8 may also work, but with no support from me.